pranav1211/Beyondmebtw/projects/music/Readme.md

 -> hopefully the new idea works, animation works just need to configure it to the player.
 -> have to figure out the logic in relation to the music control play button.

+3/1/24

+-> removed the pause and the whole control variable thing, life is easier without it\
+-> working on an animation for the song that is playing so that the user knows what is playing